 You have probably heard that ‘brushing alone is not enough’ to prevent gum disease and tooth decay.
 You may also know that flossing as well as brushing is what this comment refers to.
-Everyone knows how important cleaning your teeth and gums are, however, many are unaware of the importance of cleaning your tongue as well!
+Everyone knows how important cleaning your teeth and gums is, however, many are unaware of the importance of cleaning your tongue as well!
+Knowing how to clean your tongue is an important part of good oral hygiene.

 There are 3 simple steps to effectively clean your tongue